-- what to do on discovering a fire; - how to raise the alarm and what happens then; - what to do upon hearing the fire alarm; - the procedures for alerting members of the public and visitors including, where appropriate, directing them to exits; - the arrangements for calling Northern Ireland Fire and Rescue Service; - the evacuation procedures for everyone (including the public and contractors) in your premises to reach an assembly point at a place of total safety; - the location and, when appropriate, the use of firefighting equipment; - the location of escape routes, especially those not in regular use; - how to open all emergency exit doors; - the importance of keeping fire doors closed to prevent the spread of fire, heat and smoke; - where appropriate, how to stop machines and processes and isolate power supplies in the event of a fire; - the reason for not using lifts (except those specifically installed or nominated, following a suitable fire risk assessment); - the safe use of and risks from storing or working with highly flammable and explosive substances; and - the importance of general fire safety, which includes good housekeeping.
+- · what to do on discovering a fire; - how to raise the alarm and what happens then; - · what to do upon hearing the fire alarm; - the procedures for alerting students, pupils, members of the public and visitors including, where appropriate, directing them to the location of assembly points; - the arrangements for calling the Fire and Rescue Service; - the evacuation procedures for everyone in your premises (including young children or mobility impaired persons) to reach an assembly point at a place of total safety; - the location and, when appropriate, the use of firefighting equipment; - the location of escape routes, especially those not in regular use; - how to open all emergency exit doors; - the importance of keeping fire doors closed to prevent the spread of fire, heat and smoke; - where appropriate, how to stop machines and processes and isolate power supplies in the event of a fire; - the reason for not using lifts (except those specifically installed or nominated, following a suitable fire risk assessment, for the evacuation of people with a disability); - the safe use of and risks from storing or working with highly flammable and explosive substances; - the importance of general fire safety, which includes good housekeeping; and - the use of premises by outside bodies, e.g. IT training, music, yoga, etc.

-All the staff identified in your emergency plan that have a supervisory role if there is a fire (e.g. fire marshals or wardens), should be given details of your fire risk assessment and receive additional training.
+All staff identified in your emergency plan who have a supervisory role if there is a fire (e.g. heads of department, fire marshals or wardens and, in complex premises, fire parties or teams), should be given details of your fire risk assessment and receive additional training.